 Some surface sealers increase the anti-slip quality of your pavers, which is recommended if you or your friends or family members are prone to falling.

 What do I need to be careful of when using a surface sealer?

 When using a surface sealer, you need to make sure that your pavers, their grout and the mortar under the pavers is completely dry.
 If there is still any moisture there, it will evaporate through the paver and break the seal.
 Once the seal has been broken, the paver is more vulnerable to staining and you will need to reseal the area.

-How should I clean my pavers?
+How to clean pavers?

 When buying a cleaning product for your pavers, first work out what it is that has soiled your pavers, and then purchase a cleaner that is suited for that stain.
 Make sure that the cleaner you buy is safe for the type of paver you have (i.e. often, natural stone cannot be cleaned with acidic cleaners).

 Always test a new cleaner on a small, inconspicuous area before cleaning all your pavers.
 If you do spill something on your paver, clean it immediately.
 Do not wait until the next day or the next week to clean it, or else it may be very difficult to remove.